… and Bingo knows it.

 Today we share photographs by Charlotte Dumas of privately owned dogs who were mobilized, with their owners, to search for victims of the Sept.
 11, 2001, attacks.
 They are now retired.

 Moxie, age 13, Winthrop, Mass.
 She arrived at the World Trade Center site on Sept.
 11 and began working the next morning.
 Though she is trained to find survivors, she identified six bodies and many body parts during the eight days she worked there.
+Since her owner retired her at age 7, she has hunted and spent time on the waterfront.

 WE saw our first hedge apple of the season this morning on the way to the barn–surely they’re showing up prematurely this year?
 Possibly.
 It seems early for hedge apples (or horse apples or Osage oranges, if you prefer), but it’s certainly very late for a hound blog update.
 Central Kentucky was in the grip of drought for most of mid-summer, but, thankfully, now that drought and the hound blog post drought both have ended!